agarciaschanz/CaseStudy-/README.md

 - [x] More Incentives - Bring more deals to the table making it hard to walk away from
 - [x] Moral Compass -  Priortize compassion and community by becoming more involved in city projects & funding

+#### Next Steps
+- [x] Update existing software
+- [x] No new software to be implemented
+- [x] Revise code in Python to ensure accessibility
+- [x] Design code to meet parameters of building brand image and incentivzation
+- [x] Launch new code for intitatives along with any fututre software updates.